julian-molina/Documentation/pages/suite/suite-telegram-announcements.md

 * Plain text
 * Dynamic content

+{% include tip.html content="The Weak-hands buster strategy shipping with Superalgos features a complete set of announcements.
+Check them out and reuse them in your setup!" %}

 ### Plain Text

 To set a plain text announcement, click *Edit Announcement* on the announcement node menu and set a message on the field *text*.